pawanchamling/VRL-App/README.md

 * D3.js of the visualization

-Installation

-To install the dev-stack just clone the repo to a folder and run following command:
+To install, just clone the repo to a folder and run following command:

 npm install